seymaaksu919/SeymaAksu/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" width="40" />
 </p>

----

----

-### 🌱 Side note:

-> Currently building small but meaningful projects to strengthen my portfolio.
-> I believe in lifelong learning and improving one step at a time.
+### 🌟 A Little Note:

+> I enjoy working on small, real-world projects that help me grow step by step.
+> For me, learning is a journey — and every project is a chance to get better.